When stroke patients are brought to Southeast Health, they are treated by the region’s most experienced team of physicians and nurses.

 It means Southeast Health is dedicated to providing the highest standard of stroke care to our patients in a timely manner.
 It means we have a dedicated stroke team, which results in better patient outcomes.
 The stroke committee consists of more than 40 Southeast Health physicians and nursing personnel who represent a wide range of clinical areas.

-The Primary Stroke Center certification is the latest achievement in providing the region’s most comprehensive stroke care.
+The Comprehensive Stroke Center certification means we offer the highest level of care offered in this region for complicated stroke treatment.
+Southeast Health is one of only two certified comprehensive stroke centers in Alabama.
 Southeast Health’s Stroke Care Network was formed in conjunction with Wiregrass hospitals to provide quality stroke care in rural areas.
 Mizell Memorial Hospital in Opp, Dale Medical Center in Ozark and Troy Regional Medical Center joined with Southeast Health to form the Stroke Care Network.

 Each community hospital has a telemedicine monitor to provide access to a neurologist.
 When a patient presents at a network community hospital with stroke symptoms, the neurologist will conduct a real-time video examination of the patient.
 This will allow the neurologist to diagnose and possibly prescribe life-saving drugs to the patient in a matter of minutes.
 A coordinated and faster response time, including transfer to a regional stroke center such as Southeast Health, can result in less permanent damage caused by the stroke.